YinJC/uk-tex-faq/FAQ-parallel.md

----
-layout: page
-title: Parallel setting of text
+# Parallel setting of text
----

 It's commonly necessary to present text in two languages 'together' on a page, or on a two-page spread.
 For this to be satisfactory, one usually